Rendering Loop - Sixth 3D

 Collections.sort(queuedShapes, (a, b) -> Double.compare(b.onScreenZ, a.onScreenZ));

-The screen is divided into 8 horizontal segments, each rendered by a separate thread:
+The screen is divided into 8 horizontal segments, each processed by a separate thread.
+Each thread performs two operations:

 Each thread: